jamesfallon99/CA318/README.md

 # CA318
-All lab exercises from ca318 - Advanced algortihms & AI search
+All lab exercises from ca318 - Advanced algorithms & AI search